 “Sherlock Holmes 3”, starring Robert Downey Jr in the title role and Jude Law as Dr Watson, is to have a Christmas 2020 release.
 The first two films in the franchise, from 2009 and 2011, made a combined one billion dollars-plus.
 Guy Ritchie directed the first two movies but a director for the third instalment has yet to be announced.

-The USA’s Hallmark Channel and Hallmark Movies & Mysteries is to unveil 34 new Christmas movies for 2014.
-That’s one more than last year – a new record.
+The USA’s Hallmark Channel and Hallmark Movies & Mysteries is to unveil 37 new Christmas movies for 2018.
+That’s even more than last year – a new record.

 Hallmark’s Christmas appetiser starts in late June when HMM’s Gold Crown Christmas programming – a re-airing of its older stock – runs from June 29 to July 8, with Hallmark Channel’s Keepsake Christmas offering similar fayre from July 6-15.
 The Lifetime Channel in the states has already announced it will premiere 14 Christmas movies this year.